TejasKumar0936/BCSE103E-ASSIGNMENT-5-SUBMISSION--30-09-24-/README.md

 # BCSE103E-ASSIGNMENT-5-SUBMISSION--30-09-24-

-23BAI1564 BCSE103E ASSIGNEMENT PDF FILE SUBMISSION @VIT CC FACULTY: RAJIV VINCENT
+23BAI1564 BCSE103E ASSIGNEMENT WORD FILE SUBMISSION @VIT CC FACULTY: RAJIV VINCENT

 1. You are given the heights of consecutive buildings.
 You can move from the roof of a building to the roof of the next adjacent building.
 You need to find the maximum number of consecutive steps you can put forward such that you gain an increase in altitude with each step.
 2. Given a singly linked list of integers.
 The task is to check if the given linked list is palindrome or not.